 Previous Participants' Prototypes

-In October 2022 some of the prototypes from 2021-2022 participants showcased at an exhibition as part of the 10th annual Engineering Design Show.
+In October 2022 some participants on the Efficiency for Access Design Challenge 2021-2022 showcased their designs at an exhibition as part of the 10th annual Engineering Design Show.
 The Engineering Design Show in Coventry is the UK’s biggest event dedicated entirely to engineering, electronics and embedded design.
 The show sees 4,500 design engineers walk through the doors every year to see the 200+ exhibitors at the forefront of the industry.

-Of the 22 teams that decided to build prototypes in 2022, eight chose to exhibit at the Engineering Design Show.
+Of the 22 teams that decided to build prototypes in 2021-2022, eight chose to exhibit at the Engineering Design Show.
 All of our exhibitors were based outside of the UK and were unable to make the long journey to attend in person.
-Instead, students took videos and prepared videos that were then converted into posters that covered the booth's walls.
+Instead, students prepared posters, that covered the booth's walls, sharing their designs.
 Those posters can be seen below.

 To read more about the students' show at the Engineering Design Show, and see some of photos from the show floor check out our blog post on medium!